Nutritionist Kerry Torrens suggests foods to fend off the blues - packed with the nutrients your body needs to make serotonin, the happy hormone.

 Pack main meals with foods rich in the amino acid tryptophan, a key building block for serotonin.
 Chicken, venison, oily fish like tuna or salmon, dairy foods, soya, nuts and seeds are good choices.
 Vitamin B6 - found in brown rice, wholemeal wheat, beans and pulses - will help your body to process it.

-If your low mood is linked to tiredness, increase your intake of vitamin B3, which your body needs to access the energy from food.
+If your low mood is linked to tiredness, increase your intake of iron and vitamin B3.
+Iron is an important co-factor for serotonin production, while your body needs vitamin B3 to access the energy from food.
 It's found in turkey, fish, eggs and dairy.

 Stay well-oiled!
 Omega-3 fatty acids in oily fish are vital for proper brain function.
-Vegetarians should choose a good-quality nut or seed oil.
-A new favourite of mine is chia seed oil (thechiaco.com.au): high in omega-3, its subtle flavour makes it ideal for drizzling on salads and veg.
+Vegetarians should choose a good-quality nut or seed oil such as flaxseed or chia seed oil, which are high in omega-3.
+Their subtle flavour makes them ideal for drizzling on salads and veg.

 Snacks with benefits